LynkIT/BCSG/README.md

 How it works
 ============
-index.php looks for the presence of a module code and, if absent defaults to the "home" module.
+index.php looks for the presence of a module code in the URI and, if absent defaults to the "home" module.
-This is loaded in and initialised with hte init method, where a selection of methods can be accessed via the URL.
+THe corresponding module is loaded in and initialised with the init method, where a selection of methods can be accessed via the URI.
 On entry, the default method "display()" is called which outputs the UI to the screen.
 Subsequent ajax calls to other methods within the home module are then triggered which render the credit card list to the ajax parser for display to the screen.

-The credit cards are "databased" using a Session wrapper around PHPs built in session handling functions.
+The credit cards are "databased" using the Session wrapper.